pierzen/OQ_Analysis/docum/OQ_Building_Analysis - Buildings Topological evaluation and Form analysis.md

 ## OQ_Building_Analysis - Buildings Topological evaluation and Form analysis

+Building Quality Studies on the [OpenDatalabRDC Blog](https://opendatalabrdc.github.io/Blog/#!index.md) gathered data from these scripts.

 [OQ_Analysis_Table_Ways_Topology.sql](script/OQ_Analysis_Table_Ways_Topology.sql) is the Main Script for OQ_Analysis.
 It Adds table  with Warnings and error flags to the schema specified in parallel to table ways that was analyzed.